-Although the Vietnam War ended almost five decades ago, wounds are yet to be healed.
-My most fearful memory about the Vietnam War was on April 30, 1975, the day when South Vietnam fell to the Communists.
-I remember that day six soldiers were killed in front of my house.
-These soldiers were in a tank, and anti-tank rockets hit their tank.
-Although the tank was immobilized from the first blow, it did not catch on fire and explode until the second hit.
-The sound of soldiers screaming and the smell of human flesh burning have haunted me for years.
-The end of the war led to over a million Vietnamese fleeing the country.
-The first groups of dissidents were lucky enough to be able to leave Vietnam on airplanes and merchant ships, while later groups had to use small fishing boats to make their flight to freedom.
-These groups have come to be known as “boat people,” and I was one of them.
+Although the Vietnam War ended nearly five decades ago, its wounds are far from healed.
+My most fearful memory of the war is April 30, 1975, the day South Vietnam fell to the Communists.
+I remember six soldiers being killed in front of my house.
+They were inside a tank that was struck by anti-tank rockets.
+The tank was immobilized by the first hit, but it did not explode until the second.
+The sound of their screams and the smell of burning flesh have haunted me for years.

 Contact